 The brass build doesn’t only mean that you’ll get a durable pair of headphones that can handle a beating, but the metal also has specific properties that help sound quality as well.
 There’s a reason so many wind instruments are made of brass.
 These sound as good as they look, thanks to 8mm titanium-coated drivers in each earbud.
-You’ll get a nicely defined bass response that won’t overdo itself, and that chill relaxed vibe extends all the way up to the highs—providing nice detail without becoming harsh.
+So, if you’re a sucker for good design and premium build, you can’t go wrong with these as some of the best earbuds available.

 If you’re going to be monitoring or mixing (or doing any kind of professional work really) with audio, a pair of in-ears with a flat response might be a worthy investment to make.
 And if you want accuracy, look no further than the Etymotic ER4SR in-ears.
-These have a super thin smooth aluminum housing and triple flange ear tips so you can be confident they won’t fall out when you’re wearing them.
-They’re very minimal and won’t come with any playback controls here.
-These are specifically for professionals that work with audio, or anyone who doesn’t like to have emphasis on certain aspects of the frequency range.
+These have a thin, smooth aluminum housing and triple flange ear tips so you can be confident that they won’t fall out.
+The minimalist design doesn’t allow any room for playback controls, but we’ll get these a pass.
+After all, these are specifically for professionals that work with audio, or anyone who doesn’t like to have emphasis on certain aspects of the frequency range.

-The cable is also high quality and braided for extra durability.
-Though because the earbuds connect via MMCX connectors to the cable you don’t have to worry too much about breaking the cable, because you can just get another one.
-It’s worth mentioning as well that even though these end in a 3.5mm plug (which your phone may or may not have now), they also have an impedance of 45 ohms, so while you don’t need an amp for these if you already had one it couldn’t hurt.
+The cable is braided for extra durability.
+Though because the earbuds connect via MMCX connectors, you don’t have to worry too much about breaking the cable because you can just get another one.
+It’s worth mentioning that, even though these end in a 3.5mm plug (which your phone may or may not have now), they also have an impedance of 45ohm, so while you don’t need an amp for these if you already have one it won’t hurt.

 Thinksound ts03+micFull Review

 The build of these headphones is also worth mentioning because if you, like me, tend to just stuff your headphones in the first pocket you can find when you’re done using them then you’re going to want something that can survive that over and over again.
-Not only is it going to be hard to break those wooden earbuds, but the cable is also kevlar reinforced.
+Not only is it going to be hard to break those wooden earbuds, but the cable is also Kevlar reinforced.
 So rolling these up shouldn’t be a problem at all.
-Of course, the one downside is that you’re going to be untangling these quite often because even though Thinksound claims it’s a tangle-resistant cable we didn’t find that to be the case in our review.
+Of course, the one downside is that you’re going to be untangling these quite often because even though Thinksound claims it’s a tangle-resistant cable, we didn’t find that to be the case in our review.
 The 3.5mm connector ends in a 45-degree plug which helps prevent fraying over time.
-To make things even better they’re also sweat-resistant so if you’re looking to hit the gym and don’t want to go with any of the wireless options we recommend, these will get the job done.
+To make things even better, they’re sweat-resistant.
+So, if you’re looking to hit the gym and don’t want to go with any of the wireless options we recommend, these will get the job done.

 Which brings us to the next thing that you should know when buying a pair of ‘buds: fit.
-Isolation is extremely important when it comes to enjoying your music and in-ears don’t have the luxury of having large cups of plastic and leather to block out sound.
-If the earbud tip isn’t a good fit you’re not only going to have a hard time keeping them from falling out of your ear, but you’re going to be letting in all kinds of outside and ruining your listening experience.
-Luckily earbuds usually come with a few different options so you can mix and match until you get the perfect fit, but one thing I’ve learned in my experience is just to invest in a good set of comply memory foam tips for yourself.
-Not only are they super comfortable and keep the ‘buds in your ears, they also do a solid job at blocking outside noise.
+Isolation is extremely important when it comes to enjoying your music and in-ears don’t have the luxury of large cups and leather to block out sound.
+If the earbud tip isn’t a good fit, you’re not only going to have a hard time keeping them from falling out of your ear, but you’re going to be letting in all kinds of outside noise.
+Luckily, earbuds usually come with a few different options so you can mix and match until you get the perfect fit, but one thing I’ve learned in my experience is just to invest in a good set of comply memory foam tips for yourself.
+Not only are they super comfortable and keep the ‘buds in your ears, they also do a solid job of blocking outside noise.
 This is of course not possible with true in-ears like the Etymotic ER4SR, but those also don’t have this problem because of how far into your ears they sit.